web-platform-tests/wpt/docs/_appendix/github-intro.md

         $ git config --global user.email "your_email@address.com"

     _This should be the email address you used to create the account in Step 1._

-    Next, type:

-        $ git config --global push.default upstream

-    This ensures that git push will never unintentionally create or update a remote branch.

 4. (Optional) If you don't want to enter your username and password every time you talk to the remote server, you'll need to set up password caching.